-OFFICE HOURS: Tuesdays and Thursdays 230 - 4 pm or by appointment
+OFFICE HOURS: Monday and Tuesdays 230 - 4 pm or by appointment

-CALENDAR DESCRIPTION: This first introductory course in psychology gives students an understanding of themselves and other people through the study of basic concepts, principles, theories, and methods used in the scientific study of behaviour.
-The course covers research methods in psychology, the biological bases of behaviour, neurophysiology, sensation, perception, learning, states of consciousness, memory and cognition.
-This course is a prerequisite for most other psychology courses and is normally followed by PY 1050.
+CALENDAR DESCRIPTION: This second introductory course in psychology follows PY 1040 and gives students an understanding of themselves and other people through the study of basic concepts, principles, theories and methods used in the scientific study of behaviour.
+The course covers biological and cognitive development, emotion and motivation, social psychology, personality theories, mental and behavioural disorders, and stress and health.

-PREREQUISITE(S)/COREQUISITE: None
+PREREQUISITE(S)/COREQUISITE: PY1040

-REQUIRED TEXT/RESOURCE MATERIALS: Psychology and Life (Second Canadian Edition) by R.

-Gerrig, P. Zimbardo, S. Desmarais, and T. Ivanco: Custom Edition for PY 1040
+REQUIRED TEXT/RESOURCE MATERIALS: Psychology and Life (Second Canadian Edition) by R. Gerrig, P. Zimbardo, S. Desmarais, and T. Ivanco: Custom Edition for PY 1050